wmleler/jrslims/README.md

 Files and Directories
 =====================

 In addition to the files associated with Fine Uploader, here are the rest of the files and directories and what they do:

 * avatars/ -- holds avatar icons for the users
+* chunks/ -- holds uploaded chunks for Fine Uploader
 * client.php -- simple PHP server utility to return the domain and IP address of the client
 * delete.php -- simple PHP server utility to delete files uploaded by Fine Uploader when their messages expire
 * e/ -- holds emoticon images
 * favicon.ico -- jrslims.com bookmark icon
 * files/ -- holds files uploaded by Fine Uploader